adityakhachar/TeamManagementSystem/README.md

 - **Token-Based Authentication**: Secure token-based authentication for user sessions.
 - **Data Privacy**: Ensuring data privacy and security for all user information.

-### Admin Panel (if applicable)
-- **Admin Controls**: Administrative panel for managing users, reviewing content, and overseeing interactions.

-### Additional Features
-- **User Feedback**: Collect and manage feedback from users to improve the platform.
-- **Help and Support**: Integrated help and support for users to resolve issues and queries.